sd00070/CS6261-Project1-LEGOs/README.md

 I will try to remember to keep the readme up-to-date with every commit, but I'm make sure that at least every push has an appropriate readme.

+### Why did you tell git to ignore the node_modules directory?
+> The node_modules directory is notorious for being incredibly large.
+Due to the way commits work in git, each iterative commit would grow rapidly in comparison to its predecessor.
+I try to make a lot of commits (I may commit a bit too often), and I do not want to bust the upload size on Moodle.

 ## Notes to myself

 *nothing*

 ## TODO

 1. [x] project setup
 2. [x] Brick class & tests
 3. [ ] Book's BST